KevinEppacher/KevinEppacher.github.io/src/portfolio.md

 ---

 ### Summary
-A high-performance nonlinear MPC for mobile robots using CasADi and IPOPT — delivering smooth, constraint-aware motion planning and serving as a foundation for subsequent PyTorch-based re-implementations in ROS 2.
+A high-performance nonlinear MPC for mobile robots using CasADi and IPOPT delivering smooth constraint-aware motion planning and serving as a foundation for subsequent PyTorch-based re-implementations in ROS 2.

 </details>